5G is properly established in the UK now, bringing with it unprecedented data speeds. Find everything else you need to know, here.

-With this in mind, we’ve collated all the key information related to 5G in the UK, including which networks currently or will soon offer it, some of the best plans now available, where to find it and more.
-Let’s go:
+In this article we’ve collated all the key information related to 5G in the UK, including network coverage and speeds.

 Explain 5G, again?

 While we have a far more exhaustive feature explaining 5G: what it is, ‘5G’ is essentially a shorthand term for the ‘fifth generation’ of mobile network technology.
 This new infrastructure is set to allow for significantly faster data speeds, meaning (among other things) considerably quicker mobile browsing, as well as accommodating greater bandwidth for more simultaneous users, plus better reliability and latency.

 It’s important to note that rather than serving as a completely new technology all its own, as with previous generations, it actually builds upon the foundation of 4G, consolidating multiple standards in the process.